 - ⇒ Newsgroups and instant messaging, as described on the course web page.
 Don't forget to help others with problems that you've already overcome. - ⇒ Office hours.
-Make sure to use the office hours made available by the instructor and the TAs. - ➡ Handouts: we have prepared handouts on using Oracle in the TLAB and a highlevel introduction to the Perl programming language. - ⇒ Introductory sessions.
-We will hold an evening sessions in the first week to bring everyone up to speed on Linux. - ⇒ Web content.
+Make sure to use the office hours made available by the instructor and the TAs. - ⇒ Handouts: we have prepared handouts on using Oracle in the TLAB and a high-level introduction to the Perl programming language. - ⇒ Videos.
+There are videos available on the course web site that will bring you up to speed on Linux. - ⇒ Web content.
 You will find many examples of Perl CGI and DBI programming on the web.